-The control software provides a user-friendly GUI for setting control parameters and visualizing the dynamic response of the motor.
+The board features an embedded microcontroller with USB and RS232 interfaces for communication.
+The control software provides a user-friendly GUI for setting control parameters and visualizing the dynamic responses of the motors.

-Motor movement can be controlled through the Step/Dir interface using inputs from an external source or signals generated by the onboard microcontroller acting as a step generator.
-Optionally add a motion controller card between CPU board and TMC2660-EVAL.
+Motor movements can be controlled through the step/direction interface using inputs from an external source or signals generated by the TMC429 motion controller acting as a step generator.